DLiNa/dlina.github.io/_posts/2015-06-18-A-Not-So-Simple-Question.md

 * /db/data/tgrep/Literatur-Scribe%2C-Eugene.xml: La dame blanche > 2
 * /db/data/tgrep/Literatur-Wagner%2C-Richard.xml: Der Ring des Nibelungen > 4

 What do we have here?
 We received a list with all segmented dramas.
-Case in point, this one is not for the computer to solve, but, well, for the humanist's eye.
-Goethe's "Faust", in our repository, consists of [5 files](http://www.textgridrep.de/browse.html?id=textgrid:11d4b.0):
+How do we check if these numbers are reliable?
+Well, this one is not for the computer to decide, but for the humanist's eye.
+Goethe's "Faust", in our repository, still consists of these [5 files](http://www.textgridrep.de/browse.html?id=textgrid:11d4b.0):

 * Zueignung
 * Vorspiel auf dem Theater